Joey Adams

-Joey Adams (born Joseph Abramowitz; January 6, 1911 - December 2, 1999) was an American comedian, vaudevillian, radio host, nightclub performer, and author who was inducted into the New York Friars' Club in Midtown Manhattan in 1977 and wrote the book Borscht Belt in 1973.
+Joseph Abramowitz (January 6, 1911 - December 2, 1999), known professionally as Joey Adams, was an American comedian, vaudevillian, radio host, nightclub performer, and author.
+He was inducted into the New York Friars' Club in Midtown Manhattan in 1977 and wrote the book Borscht Belt in 1973.

 Early life

-Adams grew up in the then-predominantly-Jewish neighborhood of Brownsville, Brooklyn.
+Adams was born Joseph Abramowitz on January 6, 1911 and grew up in the then-predominantly-Jewish neighborhood of Brownsville, Brooklyn.
 After attending the local public school and junior high school, and graduating from high school, Adams went to City College in northern Manhattan, but left before graduating.
 He had siblings, including a sister and three brothers.

 His father Nathan Abramowitz was a tailor who later moved to The Bronx.
 His mother was Ida Chonin.

 Career

 Joseph Abramowitz changed his name to Joey Adams in 1930, and married his second wife, Cindy Adams, in 1952.
 For many years Joey (whose "first wife was the sister of Walter Winchell’s wife") wrote the Strictly for Laughs column in the New York Post, the same newspaper where 1930-born Cindy established her reputation as a society/gossip columnist.

 Adams' career spanned more than 70 years and included appearances in nightclubs and vaudeville shows.
 For a while he also hosted his own radio show and wrote 23 books including From Gags to Riches, Joey Adams Joke Book, Laugh Your Calories Away, On the Road with Uncle Sam, and Encyclopedia of Humor.
 The Yale Book of Quotations cites him as being the first to say, "With friends like that, who needs enemies?".
 He hosted an unsold game show pilot called Rate Your Mate based on a 1950s radio show of the same name (also hosted by Adams) in 1951.

 On September 7, 1952, The Joey Adams Show debuted on WAAM-TV in Baltimore.
 The comedy-variety program was broadcast on Sunday nights from 10 to 10:30 p.m.
 Eastern Time "with a large weekly talent budget".
 He made numerous other TV appearances over the years, including on The Ed Sullivan Show, Howard Stern's 1990s TV shows, and What's My Line?
 He was in the films Singing in the Dark (1956, of which he was also executive producer), Don't Worry, We'll Think of a Title (1966), and Silent Prey (1997).
 For many years, he hosted a radio talk show on WEVD in New York.
 In addition, Adams also hosted the short-lived 1953 game show Back That Fact on ABC.